williamgilpin/portbalance/README.md

 # portbalance

-Calculation of optimal investment given a finite budget and a target portfolio allocation.
+A lightweight python library for maintaining and monitoring a stock portfolio.
+This library calculates an optimal investment given a finite budget and a target portfolio allocation.

 ### Dependencies

 Please install
 + numpy
 + matplotlib
++ pandas
++ pandas-datareader (for retrieving historical stock price data)
 + jupyter notebook (for using the tutorial notebook)
-+ pandas (for aquiring financial data)

 ### Instructions

-Decide on an investment portfolio strategy.
-Estimates (not necessarily accurate) of a few common portfolio strategies are given for educational purposes only.
+See `demo.ipynb` for a step-by-step walkthrough.
+Your portfolio can be entered as a string, or specified as a CSV file (see `sample_portfolio.txt`).
+The general steps are:

 + Enter your initial portfolio and holdings
++ Specify a target allocation among specific index funds, etc
 + Specify the amount of additional money that you want to invest
 + The code will calculate the best way to spend your money to reduce the difference vbetween your current allocations, and your target allocations

+Demonstrative investment portfolio strategies are contained in the function `get_strategy`.
+These estimates (which are not necessarily accurate) are given for educational purposes only.

 ### Assumptions